NbS in Vietnam

 Canal and lake that is one source area for flooding onto campus

-The vision for this case study is a water sensitive Can Tho University campus that is well-connected to wider infrastructure development in the city and an example of an incubator of innovation.
+The vision for this case study was a water sensitive Can Tho University (CTU) campus that is well-connected to wider infrastructure development in the city and acts as an incubator of innovation for the Mekong Delta.

-Can Tho is Viet Nam’s fourth largest city, and the largest city in the Mekong Delta.
-It is also home to Can Tho University (CTU), one of the leading universities in the Mekong Delta.
-The city has been susceptible to flooding from Mekong fluvial overflow, high tides and extreme rainfall events, but recent dyke construction forming a polder in the city downtown has changed the city’s flood resilience.
-However, the university sits at a low point within this polder, and remains vulnerable to pluvial flooding and overflows from canals during peak flows and storms.
+Can Tho is Viet Nam’s fourth largest city, and has historically been vulnerable to flooding from Mekong overflow, high tides and intense rainfall.
+Recent dyke construction has changed flood patterns, but CTU's main campus still sits at a low point within a polder, and remains exposed to pluvial flooding and canal overflows.

 Can Tho University overall strategy